 Saft has been a pioneer in this field: the first electric vehicles equipped with Saft batteries, back in 1919, were luggage trolleys.

-Saft produces batteries for several Formula 1 teams and is also part of the Andros Electric Trophy, with electric racing cars competing on ice-covered tracks each winter since 2007.
+Saft produces batteries for several Formula 1 teams and has also been part of the Andros Electric Trophy, with electric racing cars competing on ice-covered tracks each winter from 2007 to 2024.

 So, it will come as no surprise that the new hydrogen prototype for MissionH24 includes a Saft battery.